Ralim/IronOS/README.md

 This project is considered feature complete for use on a daily basis, _so please suggest any feature improvements you would like!_

-_This firmware does **NOT** support the USB port while running for changing settings.
-This is done through the onscreen menu only.
-Logos are edited on a computer and flashed like firmware._
+_This firmware does **NOT** support the USB port while running for changing settings (this is done through the onscreen menu only).
+Custom logos are edited on a computer and flashed in the same manner as firmware._

 ## Support